Steve Toth: 2021–present

 Steve Toth swearing in new Precinct Chairs during a Montgomery County Republican Party meeting in Conroe, Texas on June 3, 2025.

-Toth, during the pre-filing period of the Texas legislature, in November 2022, introduced House Bill 41, which would prohibit healthcare providers from receiving professional liability insurance coverage for performing or prescribing certain “gender transitioning” procedures for children, including genital removal surgeries, chemical castration, puberty blockers, and other sex-change therapies.
+Toth, during the pre-filing period of the Texas legislature, in November 2022, introduced House Bill 41, which would prohibit healthcare providers from receiving professional liability insurance coverage for performing or prescribing certain gender-affirming care for children.

 Toth supports a ban on Democrats being given committee chairmanships as long as the Republicans hold the majority of seats.

 On February 8, 2023, Toth was appointed to the Appropriations and Corrections committees of the 88th Session.
 Toth has served on the Appropriations Committee every legislative session since 2019.

 On March 7, 2023, Toth filed HB 3928 in the 88th Texas Legislature, which is also known as the Beckley Wilson Act.
 The Act focuses on public school students with dyslexia, specifically reforming dyslexia services, parental notice, and the rights of parents with students with disabilities.
 The bill clearly defines dyslexia under the Individuals with Disabilities Education Act.
 It passed the Texas House on May 22 and passed the Texas Senate on May 23.
-It was signed by the Governor of Texas, Greg Abbott on June 10, 2023.
+It was signed by the Governor of Texas, Greg Abbott, on June 10, 2023.

+On May 25, 2023, in the 88th Texas legislative session, Toth voted for HB 1540 and championed the amendment that removed Jace Houston as the head of the San Jacinto River Authority, following recommendations of the Sunset Advisory Commission.

-On May 27, 2023, Toth voted no to impeach Ken Paxton.
+On May 27, 2023, Toth voted "no" on the impeachment of Ken Paxton.